 Sweet Home Recap

 Not long after troubled teen Cha Hyun-soo (Song Kang) moves into the Green Home apartment building, people begin transforming into monsters and attacking others.
 Although Hyun-soo and others initially think that this is a disease, it later turns out to be a curse.
 It’s not infectious, and not everyone is afflicted with it.
-The monsterization in this show is the manifestation of people’s most ingrained desire.
+The monsterization in this show is the manifestation of people’s most ingrained desires.
 The eye monster is how the original human‘s voyeuristic tendencies have manifested, whereas the protein monster represents its obsession with physical fitness in its previous life.

 With no idea about who will turn next, the survivors form a tentative alliance under the leadership of Lee Eun-hyuk (Lee Do-hyun), who creates an effective system to ensure their safety and perseverance.
 Food and water are rationed.
 Venturing anywhere alone is prohibited.
 And most importantly, the ones who start showing signs of metamorphosis are quarantined.
 Hyun-soo begins his transformation early in the series but never completely goes through it, turning into something vastly different from both humans and regular monsters.
 Ever the pragmatic, Eun-hyuk keeps Hyun-soo alive through the Golden Hours, the period of time when monsters are vulnerable, and often sends him out on dangerous errands, knowing that the latter has the best chance of completing them because of his apparent immortality.